Your Child's Asthma Action Plan at School

 An asthma action plan generally covers these topics:

-Medications.
-Both controller and quick-relief medications are covered.
-Instructions about when to take the medications, based on symptoms or peak flow readings are included.
+about when to take the medicines, based on symptoms or peak flow readings are included.

 Putting it all together

 Special activities.
-For example, ask how medication will be handled during field trips.
+For example, ask how medicine will be handled during field trips.